-White label BI & Analytics
+What is White label BI & Analytics

 The relevance of White-labeling in BI & Analytics

 - Icon How does white-labeling come into play in BI & analytics?
 By ensuring that reports and dashboards look like the rest of the application.
-This is possible by facilitating developers to match the application's fonts, colors and branded design themes, with the analytics module.
+This is possible by facilitating developers to match the application's fonts, colors and branded design themes, within the analytics module.

-- IconGood white-labelling can increase user adoption by ensuring brand consistency and a seamless user experience.
+- Icon Good white-labelling can increase user adoption by ensuring brand consistency and a seamless user experience.
 It also enables businesses to flex their analytics capabilities without necessarily admitting to third-party collaboration.

-- IconCompanies at many different growth phases can utilize white label analytics.
-Startups can leverage it as a competency that drives rapid growth at significantly lower costs.
-Larger organizations, especially legacy heavyweights, can use it to share actionable insights within their company and present relevant data-say, annual performance-with stakeholders to whom they are accountable, like boards of directors, investors, and shareholders, all through the prism of their own branding.
+- Icon Companies at different stages of the growth phases can utilize white label analytics.
+Startups can leverage it as a competency that drives rapid growth at a significantly lower cost.
+Larger organizations, especially legacy heavyweights can use it to share actionable insights within their company and present relevant data-say, annual performance-with stakeholders to whom they are accountable like boards of directors, investors and shareholders, all through the prism of their own branding.

 - Icon If you are convinced about the utility of white-labeled analytics and yet worried about one last question - Will this be cumbersome to implement?
 The answer is 'definitely not'.
 White-labeling takes minimal development effort and largely an one-time activity except for drastic changes or major overhauls.